Hailing from the aptly named "Jet City" Seattle, WA, the

 PDB: Let's face it, the rock music scene in Seattle has been dominated by bands that play depressing and/or angry music ever since the grunge era in

-call it.
+it.
 It's quite negative really.
-The message seems to be "life sucks" or "life sucks so let's messed up" rather than "life is fantastic, let's have a good
+The message seems to be "life sucks" or "life sucks so let's messed up" rather than "life is fantastic, let's have a good time".
+Life

-time".
-Life doesn't really suck, not if you know how to enjoy and appreciate it.
-Paul Stanley said something like that about Seattle bands at his concert
+doesn't really suck, not if you know how to enjoy and appreciate it.
+Paul Stanley said something like that about Seattle bands at his concert here last year,

 TBS: Big, dumb rock.
 What IS that?
 I see it's a requirement for band members.